Flying Tips: 13 Things NOT To Do on an Airplane

-So it’s really important that you remember to hydrate, hydrate and hydrate.
+So it’s a really important flying tip especially for first time flyers that you remember to hydrate, hydrate and hydrate some more.

 You could also ask the flight attendants for bottled water.

-Flight attendants are well trained and equipped to deal with a wide scope of issues, including health and medical emergencies and will be able to provide assistance and ease when you need it the most easing your flight experience.
+Flight attendants are well trained and equipped to deal with a wide scope of issues, including health and medical emergencies.
+They will be able to provide assistance and ease when you need it the most, enhancing your flight experience.

 Should you talk to strangers on a plane or not?
 Check out this post for all the details.

 Looking after yourself while on-board and being aware of some things not to do on an airplane should ensure you arrive at your destination healthier, happier, more energised, and ready to enjoy your travels.